 It’s now ready to use.
 You can use it right away.
 Or put it into a covered container in the refrigerator.
 It will continue to firm as it cools.

 Pro-tip: When slicing seitan, I recommend using a serrated or bread knife.
 Since it’s in the same general wheelhouse as bread, it slices easier with a serrated blade.
+If you’re planning on using it for deli sandwiches, it slices thin especially easily right out of the steamer basket.

 Make it your own